1991 ITV franchise auctions: Outcome

 The other twelve incumbents all won out.
-Only five of the thirteen contested franchises were won by the highest bidder.
+Only six of the fourteen contested franchises were won by the highest bidder.
 In a press conference after the announcement, George Russell of the ITC noted that while the Treasury would get more money from the ITV companies as a result of the auctions, it would not be much more.
 Speaking to ITN, he said that such an auction process was unlikely to happen again, as ITV would consolidate in the 1990s.
 Speaking to the BBC, he said: "From the viewers' point of view, they're likely to get good quality programmes for the next few years, although the next year will be very difficult."